 At the age of 16, students can decide if they want to attend the Finnish equivalent of high school to prepare them for university or enter vocational training.

+Teachers have the freedom of deciding the best educational methods for their students.
 Teachers are given guidelines for what they have to teach, but they are not given prescriptions for how to teach it.
 This allows the highly trained teachers to develop a curriculum geared towards teaching their unique group of students.

 You need more than a bachelor's degree and a teaching certificate to teach in Finland.
 Teachers need to have top academic credentials in order for them to be able to plan quality curriculum and assessment for their students.

 In many countries, it may be easy for one to become a teacher.
 However, that is not the case with Finland as it is easier to be a lawyer or a doctor in the country as compared to being a teacher.
 Even when you are qualified to be a teacher, you have to compete to be at the top 10% of graduates in order to be selected as one.

 Unlike in most countries, the profession of a teacher is underestimated and looked down upon.
 Teachers in Finland are highly educated and they are regarded as respected professionals.
 Their status is equivalent to that of lawyers and doctors.

 Photo by All Education Schools

 In most countries (Malaysia included), students get a new teacher every year.
 In Finland, a teacher is more likely to stick with the same group of students for five years.
 This gives teachers the opportunity to bond with their students and also to better know students as learners.

 Despite the pandemic’s devastation, Finland remains the happiest country in the world.
 These amazing facts about Finland's education system show how the country prioritises the well-being and development of its people.
 Instead of stressing over exams every now and then, the students are able to focus on truly learning about life skills that will be beneficial for their future.